Induction of Rafale aircraft into Indian Air Force by 2022: IAF Chief | Law-Order

 - India

-The IAF is absolutely on target with respect to the Rafale induction plan, he said while responding to a reporters' query on the timeline for receiving all the 36 fighter jets from France.
+The IAF is absolutely on target concerning the Rafale induction plan, he said, while responding to a reporters' query on the timeline for receiving all the 36 fighter jets from France.

 So, broadly, we are absolutely on target on the Rafale induction plan.

-In 2016, India had signed an inter-governmental agreement with France to procure 36-Rafale jets at a cost Rs 59,000 crore.
+In 2016, India had signed an inter-governmental agreement with France to procure 36-Rafale jets for Rs 59,000 crore.

 ''However, in parallel, the ground realities are being monitored closely.